 Bringing George to Villa match in Paris is a big deal, William tells pundits

-The Prince of Wales said he was ‘pretty terrified’ and ‘nervous’ before the match against Paris Saint-Germain.
+The Prince of Wales said he was ‘pretty terrified’ and ‘nervous’ before the match against Paris St Germain.

 The Prince of Wales said bringing Prince George to Aston Villa’s Champions League quarter-final in Paris was a “big deal”, as he spoke to pundits Ally McCoist and Rio Ferdinand.

-William said he was “pretty terrified” and “nervous” during the conversation at the Parc des Princes before the match against Paris Saint-Germain on Wednesday, adding: “I’m wearing all my lucky clothes.”
+William said he was “pretty terrified” and “nervous” during the conversation at the Parc des Princes before the match against Paris St Germain on Wednesday, adding: “I’m wearing all my lucky clothes.”

 The royal was pictured punching the air and hugging George, who was wearing an Aston Villa scarf, as he celebrated Morgan Rogers giving the Birmingham side a first-half lead.